 - – All taxes and gratuities for the hotel and restaurant portions of the tour

-24-speed hybrid Specialized bikes are included on the tour.
+24-speed hybrid Trek bikes are included on the tour.
 Bicycles come equipped with: grip shifters, handlebar bag, bell, cage and water bottle, optional toe clips, optional rear view mirror and rear pannier.
 It is also possible to replace our pedals with your own “clip on” pedals.
 Helmets are not included; please bring your own helmet!
 We do have a few helmets available for rent for $20 for the week.
 If you wish to rent one, please let us know ahead of time.

 Daily cycling distance is between 24-35 miles per day on rolling terrain with many level stretches.
 We rate this tour easy to moderate.
 Remember that the van is usually very close by and you can join the “lonely driver” if you need a break from riding!

 The Loire Valley is known for its mild climate.
 Average daytime temperature in late May is 72F and in September 70F.